Terry Frost Value: Top Prices Paid at Auction

 An abstract painting with horizontal lines of varying thickness spanning the entire composition.
 Interrupting the lines are abstract geometric shapes positioned in the center of the canvas and near the bottom edge.Image © Sotheby's / Red, Black and White © Terry Frost 1957

-Exemplifying Terry Frost's artistic prowess during his time at Leeds is Red, Black and White (1957).
-This artwork serves as a product of Frost's encounters with two influential abstract painters of the time, namely Sam Francis from the United States and Pierre Soulages from France, during his international travels.
+Red, Black and White (1957)serves as a product of international influences from Terry Frost's encounters with American painter, Sam Francis and French painter, Pierre Soulages.
 Drawing inspiration from these encounters, Frost combines elements from their respective styles to create a work of distinct character.

-The influence of Soulages is evident in the bold presence of thick black brushstrokes, reminiscent of the French painter's signature technique.
-This element adds a sense of depth and texture to the composition while also conveying a certain emotional intensity.
-On the other hand, Frost's engagement with Francis is reflected in the meticulously executed dripping techniques observed in the vertical elements of the artwork.
+Soulages' influence is evident in the bold presence of thick black brushstrokes, which adds depth, texture and emotional intensity to the.
+Frost's engagement with Francis is reflected in the meticulously executed dripping techniques observed in the vertical elements of the artwork.
 These techniques not only add dynamic movement to the piece but also evoke a sense of fluidity and spontaneity.

 Despite its smaller size, Red, Black and White captivates viewers with its skilful arrangement of vertical forms extending from the outermost edges.
 Through this deliberate composition, Frost succeeds in capturing a panoramic vista framed by the underlying structure of the landscape.
 It is within this abstracted framework that Frost's brilliance shines as he harmoniously merges diverse perceptions of the surroundings into a cohesive visual narrative.